ga900p25/ready2go_p25reflectorDEBIAN10/README.md

 4. The file /opt/P25Reflector/P25Reflector is the binary.
 Use this command to make it executable: chmod +x /opt/P25Reflector/P25Reflector

 5. Place p25reflector.service in /lib/systemd/system
+NOTE: If you are not running netcheck, comment (#) lines 6, 7.
 6. Edit /opt/P25Reflector/P25Reflector port= as required.
 UDP41000 is normally correct.

 7. Start the service: systemctl start p25reflector